Stuartlab-UCSC/hexmap-view/www/public/help/_sources/case1pancan12.rst.txt

 3. Click on the Pancan12 map.

-4. Observe and explore the map that opened up and controls available in the Tumor Map tool.
+4. Observe and explore the map that opened up and controls available in the TumorMap tool.

 .. image:: _images/casePancan12-3.png
    :width: 625 px